modyabhi/BackpackTFClassifiedAutoBump/README.md

 ### Disclaimer

 I take no responsibility if you get banned from backpack.tf or incur any form of loss due to running this script.
 Please visit backpack.tf TOS to ensure you are not in violation.
+This project is for educational purposes only.
+Backpack.tf is funded through donations and provides majority of their services for free.
+Support them if you wish to have a more automated way of bumping your trades.